Ada Lois Sipuel Fisher

-Ada Lois Sipuel Fisher (February 8, 1924 - October 18, 1995) was a key figure in the Civil Rights Movement in Oklahoma.
+Ada Lois Sipuel Fisher (February 8, 1924 - October 18, 1995) was an American lawyer and civil rights activist who was a key figure in the Civil Rights Movement in Oklahoma.
 She applied for admission into the University of Oklahoma law school in order to challenge the state's segregation laws and to become a lawyer, leading to a landmark US Supreme Court ruling in 1948.

 Early life

 Fisher was born six years before the lynching of Henry Argo in Chickasha, Oklahoma, to Rev. Travis Bruce Sipuel (1877–1946) and Martha Belle Smith (1885–1971).
 She graduated from Lincoln High School in 1941 as valedictorian.
 She enrolled in the Arkansas Agricultural, Mechanical & Normal College (now University of Arkansas at Pine Bluff), but transferred to Langston University in 1942.
 Ada Lois Sipuel, on March 2, 1944, in Chickasha, married Warren Washington Fisher (1916–1987).
 On May 21, 1945, she graduated from Langston, with honors.

 Supreme Court case

 Her brother, Lemuel Travis Sipuel (1921–1961), had planned to challenge segregationist policies of the University of Oklahoma, but went to Howard University Law School in Washington, D.C., to not delay his career further by protracted litigation.

 Fisher, however, was willing to delay her legal career in order to challenge segregation.
 In 1946, she applied at the University of Oklahoma and was denied because of race.
 Two years later, in 1948, the United States Supreme Court ruled in Sipuel v.
 Board of Regents of the University of Oklahoma that the state of Oklahoma must provide instruction for Blacks equal to that of whites.
 Thurgood Marshall acted as the head NAACP lawyer for this case and the justices ruled unanimously.
 The case was also a precursor for Brown v.
 Board of Education.